 Pregnant woman flaunts baby bump riding Harley Davidson

-Shimoga: A seven-and-a-half-month-pregnant woman riding a Harley Davidson bike and shooting a baby bump photo has gone viral.
-She was a model.
-Rakshita and her husband, Mohit Chakraborty won the Mr and Misses Karnataka beauty pageant in 2020.
-Rakshita has done this photo shoot with the cooperation of her husband, and apart from riding a luxury bike on her baby bump, she has also taken photos in various poses.
-Rakshita, who wanted to do a baby bump photo shoot in a different way, did a photo shoot with a luxury bike.
+A video of a seven-and-a-half-month pregnant woman riding a Harley Davidson bike and shooting a baby bump photo has gone viral.
+The video was of Karnataka's Shivamogga in Machenahalli.
+Rakshita and her husband Mohit Chakraborty won the Mr and Misses Karnataka beauty pageant in 2020.
+Rakshita has done the photo shoot with the cooperation of her husband, and apart from riding a luxury bike with her baby bump, she has also taken photos in various poses.
+Rakshita, who wanted to do a pregnancy photo shoot in a different way, did a photo shoot with a luxury bike.
+"My wife Rakshita told me to do a photo shoot on a Harley Davidson bike before pregnancy.
+Accordingly, after my wife got pregnant, I did a photo shoot remembering her words.
+I brought my friend's bike and did a photo shoot.
+This made Rakshita very happy and her happiness is my happiness," Rakshita's husband, Mohit Chakraborty said.

 Loading...